jdemaagd/KotlinKatas/src/main/kotlin/ds/m6/README.md

 |   Naive Pattern Search    |        O(m * n)        |
 |     Rabin-Karp Search     |        O(m * n)        |
 | Knuth-Morris-Prath Search | O(m) + O(k) = O(n + k) |

+## NOTE

+- There are tons of examples that use efficient search algorithms to run their business.
+- Search engines such as Google and Bing are some examples.
+- Also, database queries which sends us results so fast by applying some advanced search techniques.
+- Search algorithms work best if the items are already sorted.